ds-horizon/deFrost/README.md

 - **Node.js**: v12 or higher.
 - **Yarn**: For managing dependencies and running the commands.
 - **ADB**: Ensure that your mobile device is connected and recognized via ADB for recording the frame data.
 - **Android Device**: For installing and testing the APK.
 USB debugging must be enabled.
+Android version should be less that 14

 ## Other Documents